Foy Vance: 2011–2012: The Melrose EP

 On 31 January 2011, Vance went to Los Angeles to finish the recording of The Melrose EP with Holmes.
 During his trip to L.A., Vance put on a special show for fans.

 As part of Belfast Music Week 2011, Vance hosted a hoedown branded as "Foy Vance and Friends".
 It featured a spread of Vance's close friends from Belfast who joined him on the stage.
-The event sold out Ulster Hall in the city.

 During 2012's South by Southwest festival in Austin, Texas, Vance was programmed as part of Brooklyn Vegan's tribute event to Daniel Johnston.

 On 27 August 2012, Vance released The Melrose EP, on Communion Records.
 The EP featured four new tracks which were produced by Holmes.
 The EP makes up the score of Terry George's Academy Award winning film The Shore and the lead track from the EP, "Be the Song" has featured on episodes of Private Practice, House, Arrow, Haven and Constantine in addition to the film Warm Bodies.

 Vance performed at BBC's Proms in the Park in Belfast on 8 September 2012.
 In late 2012, Vance was one of the support acts for British artist Ed Sheeran's UK tour.
 As well as his support slot on the tour, Vance came on stage during Sheeran's main set to duet on his song "Kiss Me" from Sheeran's album +.
 Vance went on to support Sheeran on the US-leg of his tour, where the pair again duetted on "Kiss Me".
 Sheeran has also been known to cover Vance's song "Guiding Light", which often closes Vance's headline sets.